What to Worry About? A Good or Bad Life is Your Choice

 Worry is one price you pay

 This last part of the discourse reads a bit like the saying: ‘Be careful what you wish for.’
-Which is a common message throughout Epictetus’s teachings.
+This is a common message throughout Epictetus’s teachings.
 Or it’s closer to a reminder of being aware of the price you have to pay for your wants and desires.
-Do you wish to be rich and famous, then make sure you’re willing to pay the price.
-Do you want to be well-connected and liked by everyone, then make sure your behavior is to their liking.
+Do you wish to be rich and famous?
+Then make sure you’re willing to pay the price.
+Do you want to be well-connected and liked by everyone?
+Then make sure your behavior is to their liking.
 Reduce your worries about these external desires by focusing on what matters to you.

 Then we return to the question: “What to worry about?”